 If you are starting from scratch, fill a small bowl with baking soda and slowly add water to it.
 You will want to be sure to add a little water at a time and mix it in well.
 If you are using food coloring to color the dough, add it now and continue mixing.
 You are going for a texture that is somewhat moist and can be molded, but can also be crumbly.

 My daughter helped to add the lotion to our sand dough.
 Be careful with this step.
 She got a little squeeze happy and added too much lotion making the dough quite wet and sticky.
 I had to go back and add some more baking soda to get a better consistency.

 Mix the lotion in with the dough until something resembling play dough forms.

 My daughter loved the mixing part.

 We added some paper clips to our play dough.
 They were great for making prints.

 My daughter also had fun using cookie cutters in the dough.

-This Lotion Dough is a little stickier than normal play dough but that just adds to the messy fun.
+This no cook Lotion Dough is a little stickier than normal play dough but that just adds to the messy fun.
 We played with ours on a tray which made for an easy clean up.